RSE-Sheffield/RSE-Sheffield.github.io/pages/training/fair4rs/index.md

 to understand pull requests and Git history which in turn makes it easier to collaborate and work on code with others (including your future self!).

-**Monday 17th and Tuesday 18th February 2025 (Mornings only), In person, [Registration link](https://mydevelopment.csod.com/ui/lms-learning-details/app/event/6197989b-bef2-4352-a14b-02c4f45bbca6).**
+**Monday 17th and Tuesday 18th February 2025 (mornings only), in person, [Registration link](https://mydevelopment.csod.com/ui/lms-learning-details/app/event/6197989b-bef2-4352-a14b-02c4f45bbca6).**

 #### Software design
 <!-- (Romain Thomas) -->

-**Monday 9th & Tuesday 10th December 2024 (morning only), In person.**
+**Monday 9th & Tuesday 10th December 2024 (mornings only), in person.**

 The way you write your code will have a massive impact on how easy it is to maintain.
 During this course we will learn how to create maintainable, readable and reusable code.
 Using examples and exercises, we will see that